rcove/TGW/README.md

 1. set the autoscale group to 0 instances for the outbound autoscale group, wait a few minutes to allow the VPNs to be deleted then run;
     terraform destroy

-Note: To use an existing manager then some modifications will be needed to terraform scripts and you will need to setup the autoprov-cfg
+Note: To use an existing manager then some modifications will be needed to terraform scripts and you will need to setup the cme and autoprov-cfg